 In addition to the University's requirements for admission, all music majors must successfully complete an audition for the music faculty to be admitted into the Music Program.
 Consideration for music scholarships is determined by the quality of the entrance audition.

-Demonstration of a proficiency level equivalent to a Bach two part invention; a movement from a classical sonata; a composition of appropriate level from the works of 19th or 20th century composers.
+Prepare a piece from the Baroque Era equivalent to a Bach two part invention; a movement from a classical sonata; and a composition from the Romantic Era or the 20-21st Centuries.
+At least one of the pieces should be memorized.

 Sufficient piano study for the performance of a Bach invention, Mozart sonata, or 19th century work.
 The applicant should perform two pieces on the organ and be prepared to play one piano composition.